laquereric/active-view-component/docs/view_block_usage.md

 # ViewBlock Concern Usage Examples

-This document demonstrates how to use the `ActiveViewComponent::Core::ViewBlock` concern in your components.
+This document demonstrates how to use the `ActiveViewComponent::Core::Concern::ViewBlock` concern in your components.

 ## Overview